LiminalCrab/auger/readme.md

 # data/pull.py

 This is the start point for the backend.
-This is where all the links are scraped initially.
 This is the first script ran by Cron.
-The links here are only scraped from their **titles** and **urls** in this script and they're submitted to a postgres database.
+The links here are only scraped from their **titles** and **urls** and they're submitted to a postgres database.

 # data/date.py
 This is the second script that Cron runs seconds after pull.py,